jeffling/angular-webpack-example/README.md

 What it has

 * webpack configured with the bower path included `bower/<module name>`
-* angular and karma.
-It loads angular globally.
+* angular.
+Globally loaded
+* karma. looks for .spec.coffee files.

 Optional stuff: